Community Contributions

 The Team at BCFB

 As a Church of England primary school with Christian values, it is very important to us that our children have the opportunity to see and experience our values in action.
-Participating in ‘Operation Christmas Child’ enabled our children to apply the values of kindness and respect.
-The mission of ‘Operation Christmas Child’ is to provide a message of hope for children in need who are experiencing some of the toughest circumstances around the world.
-We invited families to fill a shoebox with small, but much needed, gifts - a form of easily transportable ‘Christmas stocking’ wrapped and packed with love.
-We received a grand total of 96 shoeboxes and were very grateful to our children and families who transported these from St James’s to a local collection point - the car was jam packed!
+Participating in ‘Blythswood Shoebox Appeal’ enables our children to apply the values of kindness and respect.
+Since Blythswood’s first Shoe Box Appeal in 1993 they have sent more than 2.8 million boxes – each one different, each one personal, each one an expression of care and kindness towards a stranger in need.
+The mission of the ‘Shoebox Appeal’ is to provide a message of hope for families in need who are experiencing some of the toughest circumstances around the world.
+We will be inviting families to fill a shoebox with small, but much needed, items - a form of easily transportable ‘Christmas stocking’ wrapped and packed with love.
+In recent years, our shoeboxes have been delivered to the Ukraine.
+Last year, we received a grand total of 96 shoeboxes and were very grateful to our children and families who transported these from St James’s to a local collection point - the car was jam packed!
 We hope that this helped our children to remember that Christmas is about sharing hope and love and that, in the words of Jesus, 'It is more blessed to give than to receive' Acts 20 v 35.